Potential in the Metaverse: Why German companies hesitate

 Internal obstacles

-Internally, many companies lack know-how (52%) and qualified personnel (46%).
-In addition, 17% do not have enough financial resources or time to deal with the topic.
+Internally, many companies lack the necessary know-how (52%) and qualified personnel (46%).
+Furthermore, 17% lack sufficient financial resources or time to address the issue.

-Although the initial euphoria about the Metaverse has subsided, Bitkom CEO Dr. Bernhard Rohleder continues to have great potential, especially in the commercial sector, for example through the *Industrial Metaverse* with digital twins in production.
-German companies should therefore examine possible areas of application and closely follow technological developments instead of just waiting.
+Although the initial euphoria surrounding the metaverse has subsided, Bitkom CEO Dr. Bernhard Rohleder still sees great potential, particularly in the commercial sector, for example through the *Industrial Metaverse* with digital twins in manufacturing.
+German companies should therefore examine potential applications and closely monitor technological developments instead of simply waiting.